Embedded analytics is the technological capability to include analytics features and functions as an inherent part of another application.

 Some traditional BI solutions that began with a dependence on server installations may still require licensing for each server their software is installed on.
 Trying to integrate with a software development process or scale a cluster becomes cost-prohibitive over time.

-Additionally, user-based licensing is a significant cost driver and often an underappreciated cost over time.
-Companies that try to “start small” rarely realize the ROI of their investment.
+Additionally, user-based licensing is a significant cost driver and often an underappreciated expense.
+Companies that try to “start small” rarely realize the ROI of their investment when they’re suddenly hit with massive costs just to expand access to more users.

 Data Access & Synchronization

-When embedding analytics, you don’t want to be locked into one architecture or have to go through the hassle of filing down a square peg to fit into a round hole.
+When embedding analytics architecture, you don’t want to be locked into one architecture or forced to go through the hassle of reshaping your data just to fit a rigid system.

-Read about how Qrvey helped Global K9 overcome the struggle of analyzing all the data gathered via video capture.
-With Qrvey, Global K9 was able to definitively prove to the airlines and government agencies that their canine teams can safely process more tonnage of cargo than traditional x-ray technologies.
+Example: Qrvey helped Global K9 overcome the struggle of analyzing all the data gathered via video capture.
+With Qrvey, Global K9 was able to definitively prove to airlines and government agencies that their canine teams can safely process more cargo tonnage than traditional x-ray technologies.

 Forcing Data Transfer to a Third-Party Cloud

-An ideal solution keeps your data right where it is…in your environment under your control.
-You’ll need to do a comprehensive security audit if you send your customer’s data to a third-party cloud.
+An ideal solution keeps your data right where it is—in your environment, under your control.
+If you send your customers’ data to a third-party cloud, you’ll need to conduct a comprehensive security audit to ensure compliance with industry regulations and data privacy laws.

 No Support for Development Environments

-As a SaaS company, you have a development lifecycle that is different from an internal IT department in a large company.
-When you cannot install your embedded analytics software in several development environments, you’re taking chances with your production experience and ultimately your user experience.
+As a SaaS company, your development lifecycle is different from that of an internal IT department at a large enterprise.
+If your embedded analytics software cannot be installed in separate development environments (e.g., staging, testing, production), you’re taking unnecessary risks with your product.

 Lack of Built-in Scalability & Performance